-The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury.
+The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury every 4 years.
 The aim of the review is to specify the level of future contributions.
 Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
-The latest actuarial valuation of the TPS was carried out as at 31 March 2012 and in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
+The latest actuarial valuation of the TPS was carried out as at 31 March 2016.
+The valuation report was published by the Department for Education on 5 March 2019.
+The key elements of the valuation and subsequent consultation are:

-23. PENSION AND SIMILAR OBLIGATIONS (CONTINUED)
+22. PENSION AND SIMILAR OBLIGATIONS (CONTINUED)